haiku/website/content/guides/virtualizing/xen.md

 sudo systemctl enable libvirtd
 ```

-To boot into Xen, on Fedora's boot menu choose `Fedora, with Xen hypervisor`
+To boot into Xen on Fedora's boot menu, choose `Fedora, with Xen hypervisor`.
 Consulting the [Xen wiki](https://wiki.xen.org/wiki/Fedora_Host_Installation) is generally a good idea.

 ### Installing and running Haiku from an Anyboot image <a name="part_iso"></a>